 Education & Training

 To become a Psychiatrist, professionals must first enroll in and complete a Bachelor’s Degree program.
 With the goal of later entering medical school, most learners who wish to become a Psychiatrist choose to major in a psychology, ethics, statistic or a life science.
+So, what can you do with a psychology degree?

 Upon graduating from a Bachelor’s Degree program, learners must next take the Medical College Admission Test (MCAT), and submit their scores, along with general applications, to medical schools which they hope to attend.
 Ideally, learners will take this examination the year before they intend to apply to medical schools, to ensure that they are able to retake the exam to pass and achieve a competitive score.